 Hack: Chop leftover green onions and freeze in a sealable freezer bag or container for future use.
 While they won’t retain the crispness that would make them suitable for salads or garnish, they will be fine for cooking.

-Hack: If you have leftover cabbage, check out my recipes for Chinese Chicken Cabbage Soup, Oven Braised Pork Roast with Red Cabbage and Leek, Roasted Red Cabbage with Shrimp, Andouille Sausage with Fried Cabbage or Homemade Chinese Dumplings!
+Hack: If you have leftover cabbage, check out my recipes for Chinese Chicken Cabbage Soup, Oven Braised Pork Roast with Red Cabbage and Leek, Roasted Red Cabbage with Shrimp, Andouille Sausage with Cabbage or Homemade Chinese Dumplings!